shahabqamar/graphql-php-sqlite/README.md

 query: Query
 mutation: mutation
 ```
-Awesome, you are now all set.
+Awesome! thats all to it.
 Lets run an example query.
 Type the following query and hit play:
 ```
 {
   user(id:1) {